jarfrey/Signal-Foundry/README.md

-# Signal Foundry — Steelhacks 2026
+# Signal Foundry | Steelhacks 2026
+## Created by Team "Straight Up Hackin' It"

 Every job a company posts is a public statement about where it is spending next.
+Signal Foundry exists to reveal these trends.

-This collects those postings from public job boards, works out whether each company is hiring faster or slower than it was, asks Nemotron what that pattern means, and serves both readings to a local website: open roles for applicants, hiring signals for investors.
+Signal Foundry collects postings from public job boards, categorizes postings and works out whether each company is hiring faster or slower than it was, asks Nemotron what that pattern means, and serves both readings to a website: open roles for applicants, hiring signals for investors.

 ## Run it